Yo La Tengo: Formation and early history, 1984–1985

 Ira Kaplan and Georgia Hubley formed the band as a couple in 1984.
 They chose the name Yo La Tengo, Spanish for "I have it".
-The name came from a baseball anecdote from the 1962 season, when New York Mets center fielder Richie Ashburn and shortstop Elio Chacón collided in the outfield.
+The name came from a baseball anecdote from the 1962 season told by Richie Ashburn, when New York Mets center fielder Ashburn and shortstop Elio Chacón collided in the outfield.
 When Ashburn went for a catch, he would yell, "I got it!
 I got it!" only to run into Chacón, a Venezuelan who spoke only Spanish.
-Ashburn learned to yell, "Yo la tengo!
+Ashburn, who before spoke only English, learned to yell, "Yo la tengo!
 Yo la tengo!" instead.
 In a later game, Ashburn happily saw Chacón backing off.
 He relaxed, positioned himself to catch the ball, and was run over by left fielder Frank Thomas, who understood no Spanish and had missed a team meeting that proposed using the words "Yo la tengo!" as a way to avoid outfield collisions.
 After getting up, Thomas asked Ashburn, "What the hell is a yellow tango?"
+Ashburn got many laughs out of the story, but its provenance is dubious.
+Thomas always insisted that Ashburn made the whole thing up.

 Kaplan and Hubley placed an advertisement to recruit other musicians who shared their love for bands such as the Soft Boys, Mission of Burma, and Arthur Lee's Love.
 The group's debut recording was a 7" single, "The River of Water", backed with a cover of Lee's "A House Is Not a Motel", released in late 1985 with Dave Schramm on lead guitar and Dave Rick on bass.
 After recording "Private Doberman" for the Coyote Records compilation Luxury Condos Coming to Your Neighborhood Soon, Rick left the band and was replaced by Mike Lewis, the founding bass player of Boston garage-punk bands DMZ and Lyres, who was also a member of Brooklyn garage rock band the A-Bones throughout his tenure in YLT.